California Central Airlines: Startup

-In 2 April 1947, the Shermans incorporated California Central Airlines, a separate company, to offer intrastate air travel within California, initially on the Burbank airport (then known as Lockheed Air Terminal) to San Francisco Airport route, with the first flight on January 2, 1949 and equipment provided by ATC.
-CCA was the first of eight California intrastate carriers that started operations within a 13 month period (among them California Arrow Airlines), of which only PSA and CCA continued in operation for more than a year.
+On 2 April 1947, the Shermans incorporated California Central Airlines, a separate company, to offer intrastate air travel within California, initially on the Burbank airport (then known as Lockheed Air Terminal) to San Francisco Airport route, with the first flight on January 2, 1949, and equipment provided by ATC.
+CCA was the first of eight California intrastate carriers that started operations within a 13-month period (among them California Arrow Airlines), of which only PSA and CCA continued in operation for more than a year.
 As intrastate carriers, none of these new entrants was subject to regulation by the CAB.
 The intrastates initially charged $9.95 or $9.99 from Los Angeles to the Bay Area, less than half of the CAB-standard fare.
 By comparison, the Southern Pacific Railroad cost $7.50 and took 10 hours.

 CCA started with four Douglas DC-3s and by January 1951, CCA/ATC had eight DC-3s and two DC-4s, one of which was contracted to the government supporting the Korean War.
 The airline upgraded to five Martin 2-0-2s (billed as "Martinliners") in 1951, sourced from Northwest Airlines.
 The 2-0-2s had tricycle landing gear and were significantly faster than DC-3s.
 An Aviation Week article says CCA sold four DC-3s to local service carrier Parks Air Lines immediately before Parks finally started service in 1950.

 CCA ultimately extended the Burbank-San Francisco route to San Diego in the south and Sacramento in the north.
 It added Oakland and smaller points in California such as Salinas, Inyokern and Muroc (today's Edwards Air Force Base).

 CCA was credited with having changed the transportation market between Los Angeles and San Francisco.
 In 1953, the US Senate Committee on Small Business noted that CCA had helped shift 65% of transport between the two cities to air, and asked the CAB to foster the same thing on the east coast.